 Activities supported by this program are determined by statute, federal regulations, and OVW policies.
 If an applicant receives an award, the funded project is bound by this solicitation, the DOJ Financial Guide, including updates to the financial guide after an award is made, the Solicitation Companion Guide, and the conditions of the award.

 Purpose Areas

-Funds under this program must be used for one of the following purposes (see the Program Requirements section below for lists of required activities under each purpose area):
+Funds under this program must be used for the following purpose: